smmckay/quex-mirror/doc/source/02-syntax/top-level.rst

    expressions increases with their complexity.
 Thus, defining meaningful sub-patterns is the basis for a robust lexer construction.
 Divide and conquer!

+Token
+#####

+The token, is the essential output of lexical analysis.
+The following keywords allow one to model the token class and the token identifiers.

 .. data:: token